joalon/joalon.se/_posts/2019-09-30-Running-AoE2-map-editor-headless.md

 To kill glxgears and xvfb you can run `fg` and `Ctrl-C` twice.
 This brings background processes started with & to the foreground so you can interrupt them.

 ## Pyvirtualdisplay
 [The PyVirtualDisplay](https://pypi.org/project/PyVirtualDisplay/) is a wrapper around Xvfb, Xephyr and Xvnc.
-We'll have to scrap the `start_aoe2` function and instead use EasyProcess to start with a virtual display:
+I'll have to scrap the `start_aoe2` function and instead use EasyProcess to start with a virtual display:

 ```python
 from easyprocess import EasyProcess